Key insights

 - Electronic refund issuance

-CBP says different system components are being deployed in phases.
+CBP says different system components are being deployed in phases, with additional functionality added over time.

 What you think you owe may be different from what CBP thinks you owe.
 Importers — as the importer of record — are responsible for the initial determination of duties paid on an estimated basis when goods enter the United States.
 CBP subsequently reviews the entry, including tariff classification, customs value, country of origin, and any applicable exclusions.